srikanth569/SharkFeed/README.md

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 1 .
 The app is always connected to network.
 2 .
 Using only images that have urls for medium, large and original.
+3 .
+No rate limiting logic in place.